Marching Band FAQ

 (you can use the "arrow" in the top right to toggle calendars and see just marching band)

 *** New this year!
-Marching Band Hype Day will be on Saturday, May 20th from 9:00am-2:00pm.
-This will be a chance for new students to meet the returning students, play a little bit, and at 1:30pm, do a performance for your parents!
+Marching Band Hype Day will be on Saturday, May 20th from 9:00am-1:00pm.
+This will be a chance for new students to meet the returning students, play a little bit, and do a performance for your parents and families!

 A formal meeting for interested students and parents will be on TBD fromTBD in Room 222 at the high school.